VictoriaButuruga/Pre-practica/README.md

 # Pre-practica

-The pre-practica fider inside the main Branch is the blockchain project folder
+The pre-practica folder inside the main branch is the blockchain project folder.